alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 Reading the Joystick x- and y- axis
 ~~~~~~~~~~~~~~~~~~~~~~

-To determine the position of the Joystick, the BitRider RC car uses ADC to measure voltage on two GPIOs connected to the joystic
+To determine the position of the Joystick, the BitRider RC car uses ADC to measure voltage on two GPIOs connected to the joystick
 x- and y- axis potentionometers (**GPIO0** and **GPIO1**).

 Controlling the Direction and Speed